alchemesh/candlestick-java-api/README.md

 The Java API for the Candlestick Pattern application.

 The API is essential for communication with the database.
-There are 2 endpoints for pushing data and retieving it.
+The API is built on Springboot with Tomcat embedded into the image for servlet deployment.
+Unit testing is done using JUnit, and coverage testing is done with Jacoco.
+There are 2 endpoints for pushing data and retieving data.

 * /
     - Post endpoint for the event data